On the structure of certain valued fields: Preliminaries

-\begin{enumerate} \item There exists one and only one system of representatives $h: A_1 \longrightarrow A$ which commutes with $p$-th powers: $h(\lambda^p ) = h(\lambda)^p $.
-This system of representatives is called the set of Teichm\"{u}ller representatives. \item In order that $ a\in A $ belong to $S= h(A_1)$, it is necessary and sufficient that $a$ be a $p^n$-th power for all $n\geq 0$. \item This system of representatives is multiplicative which means
+\begin{enumerate} \item There exists a unique system of representatives $h: A_1 \longrightarrow A$ which commute with $p$-th powers: $h(\lambda^p ) = h(\lambda)^p $.
+This system of representatives is called the set of Teichm\"{u}ller representatives. \item In order for $ a\in A $ to belong to $S= h(A_1)$, it is necessary and sufficient that $a$ be a $p^n$-th power for all $n\geq 0$. \item This system of representatives is multiplicative which means